cvghivebrain/FileLister/README.md

 ## Usage

-Drag a folder onto the batch file "DragFolderHere.bat" to list its files (including those in subfolders.
+Drag a folder onto the batch file "DragFolderHere.bat" to list the files in that folder (including those in subfolders).

 The batch file must contain the following line: